Doula Services for pre-birth, during and after

 EMOTIONAL AND COMFORTING SUPPORT

-I also offer the option for daytime coverage as needed.
-The goal of these visits is to give parents the opportunity to take a break to shower, nap, eat, and take care of their basic needs.
-Light housekeeping, meal prep, breastfeeding advice, and basic newborn care are included.
-The health and well-being of the postpartum mom is of the utmost importance.
+I also offer daytime visits as needed, giving parents the opportunity to shower, nap, eat, and tend to their basic needs.
+Light housekeeping, meal prep, breastfeeding guidance, and newborn care are all included.
+The health and well-being of the postpartum mother is always the priority.

 POSTPARTUM SUPPORT